Last Updated: 2/6/23 | February 6th, 2023

-Welcome to another edition of our new Africa column with Natasha and Cameron from The World Pursuit.
-While I’ve been to the continent in the past, I’ve only seen a few countries and this website is really thin on Africa content.
-I’m super duper excited to have these two travelers share their knowledge about traveling the continent.
-They will share budget tips, detailed guides, itineraries, and stories to get you excited and prepared for your own trip!
+This post is by Natasha and Cameron from The World Pursuit.
+While I’ve been to Africa in the past, I’ve only seen a few countries and this website is really thin on Africa content.
+I’m super excited to have these two travelers share their knowledge about traveling the continent.
 Today, they share their tips and tricks on how to get around Southern Africa on a budget.

 In 2016, we started thinking about our trip through Southern Africa.
 We knew that the region was vast and that travel there was a difficult mystery.
 We weren’t even sure if it was possible to cross the continent on our own.
 All we knew was that we wanted to see the great African plains, watch lions attack impalas, and have a drink while listening to the sound of fish eagles.